Buddhism: Demographics

+Buddhism is practised by an estimated 324 million in 2020, representing 4.1% of the world's total population.
+Buddhists are the only major religious group that declined in size between 2010 and 2020, according to the Pew Research Center, dropping from about 343 million to 324 million people; a decrease of roughly 5%.
+This decline is attributed to demographic factors such as an aging population and low fertility rates, as well as religious disaffiliation, with many individuals raised as Buddhists no longer identifying with the religion in adulthood.

-China is the country with the largest population of Buddhists, approximately 42 million or 4% of its total population.
-They are mostly followers of Chinese schools of Mahayana, making this the largest body of Buddhist traditions.
+Thailand is the country with the largest population of Buddhists, approximately 64 million or 94.4% of its total population.
+China is the second-largest country with the largest population of Buddhists, approximately 42 million or 4% of its total population.
+They are mostly followers of Chinese schools of Mahayana, making it the largest branch of Buddhism.
 Mahayana, also practised in broader East Asia, is followed by over half of world Buddhists.
+Theravada is the second-largest branch and is mostly followed in Mainland Southeast Asia and Sri Lanka with around 36% population as of 2010.

 Buddhism is the dominant religion in Thailand, Cambodia, Myanmar, Sri Lanka, Bhutan, Laos, Mongolia, Japan, Singapore and Vietnam.
 Large Buddhist populations live in mainland China, Taiwan, North Korea, Nepal and South Korea.
 The Indian state of Maharashtra accounts for 77% of all Buddhists in India.
 In Russia, Buddhists form majority in Tuva (52%) and Kalmykia (53%).
 Buryatia (20%) and Zabaykalsky Krai (15%) also have significant Buddhist populations.

-Buddhism is also growing by conversion.
-In India, more than 85% of the total Buddhists have converted from Hinduism to Buddhism, and they are called neo-Buddhists or Ambedkarite Buddhists.
+Buddhism is the only major religion to have declined massively in the last decade, particularly due to growing irreligion in East Asia.
+Buddhism has seen growth only in parts of India where marginalized Dalits Hindus have converted to Buddhism, and they are called Navayana.
 In New Zealand, about 25–35% of the total Buddhists are converts to Buddhism.
 Buddhism has also spread to the Nordic countries; for example, the Burmese Buddhists founded in the city of Kuopio in North Savo the first Buddhist monastery of Finland, named the Buddha Dhamma Ramsi monastery.